MicrosoftDocs/win32/desktop-src/TermServ/consoles-vs-terminals.md

 ## Console vs. remote terminal

-A `console` is a terminal session connected to a remote host, which is always active with few exceptions.
+A `console` is a terminal session connected to a console host, which is always active with few exceptions.
 There’s only one active console terminal on a given machine, and all the local input/output devices are attached to the terminal.

 The other common terminal is the `remote` terminal.
 A remote terminal is when a console terminal ‘connects’ into another and manipulates it remotely.
 This terminal is created by protocol providers (RDP, Citrix, VMware, etc.) that integrate with the [Remote Desktop Services](/windows/win32/api/wtsprotocol/nf-wtsprotocol-iwrdsprotocolconnection-getusercredentials) Interface.
 The input/output devices associated with this are considered “remote.”